lparolari/high-school-assignments/README.md

-# Assignments
+# High School Assignments

 This repository is a collection of exercises for computer science course in high school classes (2hrs of lectures per week).
-All exercises have their own description provided with a pdf file that can be delivered as an assignment.
+All exercises have their own description provided with a pdf file that can be delivered as an assignment and optionally some resources.
 The description should be self-contained.

 ## Contents